-Investing in the People of Vietnam Means Investing in Education
+Investing in People Means Investing in Education

 Children living in rural poverty lag far behind their urban counterparts in access to education and the chance to pursue improved life opportunities.
 East Meets West's learning programs provide a comprehensive response to this common development problem, helping children from poor families gain a solid education.